 Principle

-a) The official team ranking of the FIE takes into account a team’s best four results in the Team World Cup competitions, irrespective of continent, plus the Open World Championships or the Olympic Games and the Zonal Championships.
+a) The official Senior team ranking of the FIE takes into account a team’s best four results in the Senior Team World Cup competitions, irrespective of continent, plus the Senior World Championships or the Olympic Games and the Zonal Championships.
+The official Junior team ranking of the FIE takes into account a team’s best four results in the Junior Team World Cup competitions, irrespective of continent, plus the Junior World Championships and the Zonal Championships.

 b) The official team ranking of the FIE is updated on a permanent basis: the event which is held during the current year cancels out the corresponding event held the year before, just as the points obtained during the new event replace the points obtained the year before.
 If an event does not take place in the current season, the points obtained at the same event in the previous season are deleted on the anniversary of the event.